rust-lang/prev.rust-lang.org/faq.md

 There are several ways.
 You can:

-- Post in [/r/rust](https://www.reddit.com/r/rust), the official Rust subreddit
 - Post in [users.rust-lang.org](https://users.rust-lang.org/), the official Rust forum
 - Ask in the official [Rust IRC channel](https://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust) (#rust on irc.mozilla.org)
+- Ask on [StackOverflow](http://stackoverflow.com/questions/tagged/rust) with the "rust" tag
+- Post in [/r/rust](https://www.reddit.com/r/rust), the official Rust subreddit

 #### Why has Rust changed so much over time?

 Rust started with a goal of creating a safe but usable systems programming language.
-In pursuit of this goal it explored a lot of ideas, some of which it kept (lifetimes, traits) others which it discarded (the typestate system).
+In pursuit of this goal it explored a lot of ideas, some of which it kept (lifetimes, traits) while others were discarded (the typestate system).
 Also, in the run up to 1.0 a lot of the standard library was rewritten.
 Some of this was out of a desire to improve the old versions of the APIs.
 Some of it was out of a desire for improved Windows support.

 #### What IDE should I use?

 There are a couple developing options: [RustDT](https://github.com/RustDT/RustDT) is a Rust plugin for Eclipse, while [SolidOak](https://github.com/oakes/SolidOak) is a from-scratch Rust IDE.
 Both are solid options for a Rust IDE.
+Rust also integrates well with a variety of text editors.
+Detailed information about both text editor and IDE support can be found at [areweideyet.com](http://areweideyet.com/).

 ## Modules and Crates